 It is finished.

-Yet on that day, in that sanctuary – after stealing Easter with my much-too-fun family – I slowly began to believe in miracles: That dawn could welcome the miraculous Easter gift of Jesus rising from the dead; that dawn could welcome such miraculous Easter egg gifts – even if they weren’t exactly on my lawn – into my Montana childhood of want and need.
+Yet on that day, in that church – after stealing Easter with my much-too-fun family – I slowly began to believe in miracles: That dawn could welcome the miraculous Easter gift of Jesus rising from the dead; that dawn could welcome such miraculous Easter egg gifts – even if they weren’t exactly on my lawn – into my Montana childhood of want, need, and greed.